MangoPomelo/BlueArchiveBwiki/README.md

 ## Rules
 1. recommend to use BEM for CSS naming convention
 1. while committing a feature, follow the [🔗semantic commit message rule](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716)

+## Notice
+Notice that `url` in css is not supported due to webpack configuration, use absolute positioning image for background instead